Swivel Labs Grace Architecture

 Same weights.
 Same context window.
 Different conditions.
 Different output.

 This is not a theory.
-It's an empirical observation, tested daily across a fleet of five AI agents running on the same models everyone else uses.
+It's an empirical observation, tested daily across a fleet of ten AI agents running on the same models everyone else uses.

 What Happened When We Tried It